 Some key things to look for in the CADR ratings when shopping online:

-High smoke CADR if you want to remove cigarette smoke, cooking fumes etc.
+High smoke CADR if you want an air purifier to remove cigarette smoke, cooking fumes etc.

-High pollen CADR for removing allergens if you have hayfever or asthma.
+High pollen CADR for removing allergens if you want the best air purifier for hayfever or air purifier for asthmatics.

 Dust CADR is important for eliminating dust mites and pet dander.